 Constant Contact: Constant Contact is a marketing automation software that makes your business smart.
 Constant Contact helps you launch email marketing campaigns to engage clients, craft awesome websites, uploads products to online stores, create awareness on social media and improve sales with Google Ads.

-HubSpot: HubSpot, email marketing software, helps manage customer data like; emails, recording calls and meetings.
+HubSpot: HubSpot, the email marketing software, helps manage customer data like; emails, recording calls and meetings.
 Also, the software works the sales pipeline and aids sales personnel to keep monitoring customer contacts and deals.
 The software helps to monitor performance since it gives insight into sales activities.

-The differences between marketing automation and Customer relationship Management
+The differences between marketing automation and Customer Relationship Management

 The remarkable critical differences between marketing automation and CRM include;